Engr-Daniel/Generative-AI-Internship-at-Hamoye-AI/STAGE D_MODEL FINE-TUNING/README.md

-Here is a brief overview:
+A brief overview of the course:

 ### Lesson 1: Processing the Data